leomil72/leOS2/README.txt

 myOS.reset();

+Introduced with leOS2 2.2.0 there are 2 new methods that permit to stop/restart
+the scheduler, useful if you need to stop all the running tasks at the same time:

+myOS.haltScheduler();
+stops the scheduler and freezes all the tasks preserving their current intervals;

+myOS.restartScheduler();
+restarts the scheduler resuming all the tasks that were running.

 **BE CAREFUL**
 the user is asked to check his code to avoid strange situations when he pauses a task.
 I.e.: if the task that has been paused alternated the output of